lawsdontapplytopigs/Sewer/README.md

 - CI/CD

 # 1. Building
-I know I should learn to use yarn or npm and build the project that way.
+I should learn to use yarn or npm and build the project that way.
 But currently, the way I do it is I just run `frontend/make.sh` and in the 'frontend/built/' directory I run `python3 -m http.server --bind=127.0.0.1 8080` as a development server.
 Whenever I make a change I run `frontend/make.sh` again and thats how I get the job done.